Auction Results

 The wind-blown mould stopped the growth, and Fleming had found a way to tackle infections in humans, though it took many years and many other scientists to produce a praticable human drug from the initial discovery.

-The find, at St Mary’s Hospital, Paddington in London, made the Scottish scientist a celebrity, and he made a number of mould medallions (his optician brother supplied lenses) to give to celebrities.
-Churchill, Roosevelt, the Queen Mother, and Pope Pius XII all received one.
+The find, at St Mary’s Hospital, Paddington in London, made the Scottish scientist a celebrity, and he made a number of mould medallions.
+Winston Churchill, Franklin Roosevelt, the Queen Mother, and Pope Pius XII all received one.

-This example was the most eye catching items in Bonhams History of Science sale this week.
+This example was among the most eye catching items in Bonhams’ History of Science sale this week.

 The auction house gave it a top estimate of $50,000 that it comfortably surpassed.